Mental Performance Coaching vs. Sport Psychology for Golfers

 What This Practice Offers

 This practice operates exclusively as mental performance coaching.
-It does not provide therapy, diagnosis, or mental health treatment — and that scope is maintained deliberately, because the work is most effective when it stays applied and performance-focused.
+It does not provide therapy, diagnosis, or mental health treatment.
+That scope is maintained deliberately — the work is most effective when it stays applied and performance-focused.

 For a deeper explanation of what mental performance coaching actually builds in competitive golfers — and what the work looks like in practice: